 The Credit Union reviews its loan portfolio to assess the allowance for doubtful loans at least on a quarterly basis.
 In determining whether an allowance for doubtful loans should be recorded in the consolidated statement of net income and comprehensive income, the Credit Union makes judgements as to whether there is any observable data indicating an impairment trigger followed by a measurable decrease in the estimated future cash flows from a portfolio of loans before the decrease can be identified with that portfolio.
 This evidence may include observable data indicating that there has been an adverse change in the payment status of borrowers in the group, or national or local economic conditions that correlate with defaults on assets in the Credit Union.
-Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment similar to those in the portfolio when scheduling its future cash flows.
-The methodology and assumptions used for estimating both the amount and timing of future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.
+Management uses estimates based on historical loss experience for assets with credit risk characteristics and objective evidence of impairment similar to those in the portfolio when scheduling its future cash flows are reviewed regularly to reduce any differences between loss estimates and actual loss experience.